bengrunfeld/study-notes/InterviewQ&A/Interview_Q&A.md

 ## HTML5

-#### What is the Doctype and what does it do
+#### What is the DOCTYPE and what does it do

-A Doctype triggers standards mode (or Quirks Mode) in the browser.
-The HTML5 doctype is very streamlined.
+The `DOCTYPE` tag is an instruction to the web browser about what version of HTML the page is written in.
+It can trigger Quirks mode, or Strict mode.

+#### What is Quirks Mode

+Quirks Mode forces the browser to adhere to older rules of CSS.
+Normally, Strict mode is used.

 #### Explain what "Semantic HTML" means